twinkarma/hpc-reproducibility/contents.md

     * Paper
     * Code/Software
     * Data
+  * Paper
+  * Data
+    * Getting it on the cluster
+    * Processing
+    * Where should I put my data?
+      * Memory > Local SSD > Network SSD > Network storage
+      * Depending on dataset size it may be worth transferring your data to the local SSD
+      * Intermediates go to scratch tmp local SSD
+      * Don't forget to copy your results back to network storage
   * Code/Software
     * Software packages
       * Commercial existing software
         * LAMMPS, GROMACS, SimpleMD, PLUMED
         * OpenFoam
+        * Matlab
         * Get your IT dept or RSEs to install them for you!
           * Architecture optimisation
           * interconnect interoperability MPI (infiniband?)